 The latte’s unique flavor and texture results from the smooth milk foam that covers the surface.
 This is a drink for people who appreciate the flavor of milk in their coffee and enjoy the potential for modification.

 Many coffee shops will offer variations of the latte that include syrups and flavorings, resulting in a much sweeter drink.
-An iced latte does not use milk foam but is instead a combination of espresso poured over chilled milk and almost always includes a flavored syrup.
-Sometimes the entire beverage is blended with ice to create a frosty texture.
+An iced latte does not use milk foam but is instead a combination of espresso poured over chilled milk.
+If you want flavoring, like vanilla or hazelnut, they'll almost always add flavored syrup.

 The macchiato, also called a caffè macchiato or espresso macchiato, is made with espresso and a small amount of steamed milk.
 The literal translation of caffè macchiato from Italian is “stained coffee” or “spotted coffee.”